What I am going to reveal will hopefully help you understand how to lose hanging belly and why it happens.

 How to lose hanging belly fat after having a baby

-Right after my partner had her baby, she told me not to look at her for a couple of weeks or months.
+Right after my partner had her baby, she told me not to look at her for a couple of months.

 - Eat right

 Exercising is the best way to lose your belly fat by using up the extra calories you put into your body.

 Her favorite exercise was walking; this was her routine after work.
 At 4 PM on the dot, she puts on her walking shoes.
 She grabs her phone, calls her friend, and out the door, she goes.

 Half an hour later she gets back still talking on the phone with the same friend she called earlier.

 Eating right is about choosing the right foods you put into your body.
 She concentrated on eating fibrous snacks, eating frequent small meals, focused on leafy greens for dinner.